Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Sleep is often overlooked in weight loss programs.

-Poor sleep can increase hunger hormones and reduce metabolism.
+Poor sleep can increase hunger hormones and negatively affect metabolism.

 Sleep deprivation may cause: